scorphus/scorphus/README.md

 - [Tsuru][tsuru]: an extensible open source Platform as a Service (PaaS) that makes application deployment quick and easy

-I also mentor 🙌 hackathons such as [HackIllinois][mentor-spotlight], the largest OSS hackathon in the world.
-And I also ✍ blog from time to time, mostly about coding, on [my website][website] — there you can find my contact links 📫 and ask me about anything! 💬
+I also mentor :raised_hands: hackathons such as [HackIllinois][mentor-spotlight], the largest OSS hackathon in the world.
+And I also :writing_hand: blog from time to time, mostly about coding, on [my website][website] — there you can find my contact links :mailbox: and ask me about anything!
+:speech_balloon:

-Besides that, I'm currently learning 🦀 [Rust][advent-of-code-2018] and 💜 [Elixir][advent-of-code].
+Besides that, I'm currently learning :crab: [Rust][advent-of-code-2018] and :purple_heart:
-And, as I ❤️ love coding quite a lot, I try to always [keep][advent-of-code-2020] my axe [sharp][pythonchallengesolutions].
+[Elixir][advent-of-code].
+And, as I :heart: love coding quite a lot, I try to always [keep][advent-of-code-2020] my axe [sharp][pythonchallengesolutions].

-Beyond coding, I also love 🚴‍♂️ cycling, 🏔 hiking and ☕️ coffee that can be labeled specialty.
+Beyond coding, I also love :biking_man: cycling, :mountain_snow: hiking and :coffee: coffee that can be labeled specialty.

 [website]: https://pabloaguiar.me
 [oh-my-fish]: https://github.com/oh-my-fish/oh-my-fish